Biodiversity Skills Centre

 About the Biodiversity Skills Centre

-Our purpose is to share the Royal Botanic Garden Edinburgh’s collections and expertise.
-We deliver biodiversity education and professional training to enhance your ability to cultivate, conserve, and sustainably use plants.
+Our purpose is to share the collections and expertise of the Royal Botanic Garden Edinburgh to help build a global capacity for biodiversity conservation.
+We provide professional training, academic programmes, and capacity building services to enhance the ability of conservation practitioners to cultivate, conserve, and sustainably use plants.

-The Royal Botanic Garden Edinburgh will make an impactful contribution to global biodiversity conservation by sharing knowledge and skills with practitioners worldwide.
-Our teaching, training and partnerships will equip a new and empowered global capacity for biodiversity conservation.
-We will harness the potential of learning technology to create an international learning community and provide international leadership in biodiversity education and professional training.
+The Royal Botanic Garden Edinburgh will make an impactful contribution to global biodiversity conservation by sharing knowledge and skills with conservation practitioners worldwide.
+Our teaching, training, and partnerships will empower a global capacity for biodiversity conservation.
+We will harness the potential of learning technology to create an international learning community and provide international leadership in advancing biodiversity conservation.

 Nature-Positive Amenity Grasslands